KarelZe/thesis/references/obsidian/❓Questions.md

 ## Open
-- Ask about self-plagiarism e.g., in chapter decision tree, as formulation and sources are similar.
+- What is part of the unlabelled dataset?
+Only customer trades where volume doesn't match or also professional customer trades, broker / deal trades etc.?
+- Are summary statistics in Panel A.2 and B.2.
+Customer orders only or all account types?
+- What happens to the trade volumes of professional customers? (filtered out?)
+Or treated as ordinary customers?
 - Ask about the scope of related work.
 Currently, trade classification in option markets (i) and trade classification with machine learning (ii).

 ## Closed
+- Ask about self-plagiarism e.g., in chapter decision tree, as formulation and sources are similar to previous seminar. -> It's ok, as long as entire chapter isn't the same.
+- EDA for unlabelled trades to investigate bias that can not be observed through summary statistics -> good idea.
 - Ask for CBOE and unlabelled data.
 This poses a major risk as I'm not sure about performance/training times etc. -> received some data but requires some rework.
 - Progress slowed down lately.
 Currently, I have written roughly 29 pages (10 classical algorithms, 14 Transformer, 2 related works + others).
 The final document currently has 42 pages (excl. some drafted chapters).
 However, I started to revise the Transformer chapters / rewrite them from scratch, as the why remains unclear for the Transformers and some paragraphs are hard to understand. -> ok.
 - Ask about classification rules.
 Do you also want a short discussion with the different views on the trade initiator?
 Do you like the mix of formal definition, intuition etc.?
 Do you regard your stacking approach as another hybrid algorithm? (see chapter) Also, discuss the view adopted in their paper. -> buy or sell is inferred from the customer side.
 Do not discuss the other views, but indicate the view taken in the empirical part.